It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 America's a land of opportunity, and we can't humiliate people that way.

-We must cobble and nurture and understand people who are failing and get to the root causes, which is usually discrimination, racism, inequality, what have you.
+We must coddle and nurture and understand people who are failing and get to the root causes, which is usually discrimination, racism, inequality, what have you.

-And if to tell these people in the midst of their embarrassing failure, and and and their uh fact they amount to nothing.
+And to tell these people in the midst of their embarrassing failure, and their fact they amount to nothing, to say that America is a land of opportunity is to just prejudge them.

-And it it it it really it really just humiliates them.
+And it really just humiliates them because it blames them.

 Everything must be the country's fault, you see.

-Asking an Asian Latino or native, why are you so quiet?
+Asking an Asian, Latino, or Native American, why are you so quiet?

 And stating the opinion affirmative action is racist is a microaggression by default.

-Oi Yan Poon, an assistant professor of higher educational Loyola in Chicago, explained the rationale for the last example.
+Oi Yan Poon, an assistant professor of higher education at Loyola in Chicago, explained the rationale for the last example, affirmative action is racist.

 By categorizing American or affirmative action as racist, you're doing all that stuff.

-But how are students and faculty supposed to have an intellectual discussion about the merits of affirmative action if anyone making the opposite case is automatically branded a racism?
+But how are students and faculty supposed to have an intellectual discussion about the merits of affirmative action if anyone making the opposite case is automatically branded a racist?

 All of this is to stifle dissent, disagreement.